Like a scene out of the classic Australian comedy, The Castle, one home owner has turned down all offers to buy her out of her property.

 MacGuffin (also McGuffin) (noun) – (film) A plot element that catches the viewers’ attention or drives the plot; “the McGuffin was a key element of Alfred Hitchcock’s films”.

 Source : The Free Dictionary

 Etymology : 1930s: a Scottish surname, coined in this sense by the English film director Alfred Hitchcock, allegedly from a humorous story involving such a pivotal factor.

 2Like a fluttering sparrow or a darting swallow, an undeserved curse will not land on its intended victim.

 Welcome to Daily Trivia.
 There is a game to play here.
 The photo above relates to one of the items below.
 The first reader to correctly tell us in the comments what item the photo belongs to, and why, gets bragging rights.
 Sometimes they are obvious, other times the obvious answer is the decoy.
 Can you figure it out tonight?

 You don’t have to stay “on topic” in these posts like you do in all others.
-Feel free to share your own stories, links to other news or catch up with friends.
-If you haven’t tried it before, signing in to a Disqus account is free, quick, and it is easy.
+Feel free to share your own stories, discuss other news or catch up with friends.
+If you haven’t tried it before, signing up for a Disqus account is free, quick, and it is easy.

 New commenters should familiarise themselves with our Commenting and Moderation rules.
 Thank you.

 >> Trouble commenting on Whaleoil?
 Read this first.
 You can receive free help.
 Do not email via the Contact Page.